The BEST Red Velvet Cake

 - 1 ⅓ cups buttermilk at room temperature (320 ml)

 For the cream cheese frosting:

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter and sugar on medium speed for 4-5 minutes.
-Add the eggs and mix until fully combined, then mix in the oil, red food color, vanilla extract, and vinegar stopping to scrape down the sides of the bowl as needed.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream together the butter and sugar on medium speed for 4 to 5 minutes.
+Add the eggs and mix until fully combined, then mix in the oil, red food coloring, vanilla extract, and vinegar, stopping to scrape down the sides of the bowl as needed.

 - Evenly distribute the cake batter between the two prepared cake pans and spread the batter around into one even layer.
-Tap the pans on the counter 2-3 times to remove any air bubbles from the cakes.
+Tap the pans on the counter 2 to 3 times to remove any air bubbles from the cakes.

-- Bake at 350°F (177°C) for 28-32 minutes or until a toothpick inserted into the center of the cakes comes out clean.
-Carefully remove from the oven and place on a wire rack to cool in the pans for 15-20 minutes.
+- Bake for 28 to 32 minutes or until a toothpick inserted into the center of the cakes comes out clean.
+Carefully remove from the oven and place on a wire rack to cool in the pans for 15 to 20 minutes.
 Then, carefully remove the cakes from the cake pans and place on the wire rack to cool completely.

 - Mix in the powdered sugar and vanilla extract and continue mixing until fully combined, scraping down the sides of the bowl as needed.